sara-sabr/ITStrategy/_posts/en/2021-12-10-iitb-diagnostic-study.md

 author: "Elmina Iusifova, in collaboration with the Information Technology (IT) Strategy team"
 date: "2021-12-10"
 last_modified: "2021-12-10"
 excerpt: "From July to September 2021, the IT Strategy team interviewed directors in the IITB organization.
-In this blog post we share what we learned and how we'll be using this valuable information."
+In this blog post we share how we prepared for the interviews and what we learned from directors."
 ---
 ---
 <!-- markdownlint-disable MD033 -->